mishqatabid/OBSCURA/README.md

     python3 obscura.py
     ```

-2. Enter the desired port number, service name, and service version when prompted.
+2. Enter the desired port number, service name, and version when prompted.

 3. The script will:
    - Kill any existing process on the specified port.